kakra/gentoo-cgw/README.md

 ------------

 Place the contained files in your file system and source the portage hooks into portage's bashrc.
-Then reinstall one of the supported browsers.
+Then reinstall one of the supported applications.

 Uninstallation
 --------------

-Remove the bashrc hook from portage and reinstall your browsers, then remove the remaining files.
+Remove the bashrc hook from portage and reinstall your applications, then remove the remaining files.